 You’ve got a great business idea, a perfect company name, ordered business cards, and launched the website.

 You’re good to go, right?
-Unfortunately, no.

 If you’ve ever had a vision for starting your own business, don’t think for a minute that it doesn’t go without tremendous challenges and hard work.